wakeuplabs-io/opid-issuer-gcloud/README.md

 ## Enable workload identity on cluster

 If you want to do it through CLI, go ahead and follow [this link](https://cloud.google.com/apigee/docs/hybrid/v1.12/enable-workload-identity-gke)
-Through UI, under the cluster *details* tab, there should be a section which says Wokload Identity, it should be enabled.
+Through UI, under the cluster *details* tab, there should be a section which says Workload Identity, it should be enabled.

 ## Enable GKE Metadata Server on the node pool